advil64/RecreatingGIT/readme.md

 ### Checkout
 * [ ] Checks to see if the project already exists locally, if the configure was not run yet, client is unable to connect to server, and if the project exists on the server
 * [ ] Asks the server for the project and clones every file in the project locally, including the manifest and others

+### Add
+* [ ] Prepends the project name onto the given file name
+* [ ] Checks to see if the file exists, if it does, just rewrites the existing hash and increments the file version otherwise calculates a new hash and makes the file version 1
+* [ ] Writes changes to the .Manifest